-Description: The local cable network provider as part of basic cable service maintains local

-Activities: Corridor studies, sub-area studies, other planning studies, regular and special
+- Description: The local cable network provider as part of basic cable service maintains local channels of government and business advertisements.
+Government Access Television can broadcast rolling message scripts and regular and special meetings; both live and pre-recorded, as well as short informative programs about departmental activities or projects of interest to the entire population. - Activities: Corridor studies, sub-area studies, other planning studies, regular and special MPO activities.

-MPO activities.